gsbdarc/rcpedia/docs/_getting_started/jupyter.md

 ### Installing Packages
 -----------------------
 JupyterHub will load packages found in your `~/.local/` directory.
-If you wish to install Python packages from a JupyterHub notebook, run `!pip3 install --user <package_name>` in a cell.
-We recommend using similar user-based installs for other package managers.
+We recommend using enviornments to install packages.
+You can review the [User Guide](/_user_guide/best_practices_python_env.md/) for pythong packages and install R packages via R in a ssh session.

 ### Technical Limits
 ------------